activesensingcollectives/activesensingcollectives.github.io/research-themes/index.md

 	<p class="caption"> <small> Top: The stages of the DMCP algorithm starting with thermal+LiDAR scenes to user-inputs Bottom: The final inferred positions  for the three thermal cameras in the cave.</small></p>

 </center>

+### Build, and share: scientific software development
+TLDR: Do it once, and try to package it well.

+It is a pity that so many (computational) methods are lost in time because it wasn't originally written keeping other users in mind.
+Here we try to combat this culture of 'forgetting' by striving to share our implementations with the scientific community using time-tested approaches from the software engineering industry (e.g. unit-testing, convention-based docs, package based sharing).
+For more see the [software & code](/packages-and-code/) page.